Humanity could lose up to half of future medicines through plant extinctions

 Humanity is “staring down the barrel” of potentially losing up to half of its future medicines because so many plant species are facing extinction, scientists have warned.

-Nearly half of all those that flower are threatened, amounting to over 100,000, while it is believed that around 77% of all those as yet undescribed by science are at risk.
+Nearly half of all those that flower are threatened, amounting to over 100,000, while it is believed that around 77 per cent of all those as yet undescribed by science are at risk.

 The main cause of these extinctions is habitat loss, such as deforestation or the construction of dams which flood river areas further upstream.

-Climate change is “certainly on the horizon”, said conservation analyst Dr Matilda Brown, but it is much harder to measure it as a threat.
+Climate crisis is “certainly on the horizon”, said conservation analyst Dr Matilda Brown, but it is much harder to measure it as a threat.

 She is among the researchers at the Royal Botanic Gardens, Kew, who have published these findings in a new report called State of the World’s Plants and Fungi.